Bionic Gym, Exercise Anywhere

 The longer you sit the greater your risk of potential metabolic issues.
 Being inactive for long periods of time can impact on your health and lifespan.

 You can choose to do a mix of moderate, vigorous, and very vigorous intense activity – just bear in mind that the level of activity must be appropriate for your level of fitness.
+With that in mind, to find perfect gym accessories and equipment for you, check out Instash.

 Age 3-5 years – encourage around three hours of various activities every day.
 This can be fun things such as skipping, playing tag, and learning to swim.
 Simply running around after nursey or school all counts.